21 Shi4 He2 噬嗑

 Line 1 is a first offender.
 Because of this, line 2 must be tough in order to subdue it before it becomes incorrigible.
 If its misdemeanour can be addressed in time, it won't become a felon in the end.

-Enlightenment through six two: Wrongdoing must be completely stopped at the beginning.
+Enlightenment through six two: stop wrongdoing at its initial stage and thoroughly.
 A lenient law enforcer must perform his job righteously, balancing leniency and toughness.
 The criminal must be subdued like the masculine being oppressed by the feminine; then there will be no fault or calamity.
-Even though the hexagram becomes Kui (38), alienation, after this line is activated and changes to a tough masculine.
+Even though the hexagram becomes Kui (38), alienation, after this line is activated changing to a tougher masculine.
 The crime must be stopped first, as alienation that occurs amongst people can be eliminated in Kui.

 can be also seen as the vanguard that prevails in the first battle